mahmoudg-net/MMAPredictor/README.md

 # MMAPredictor
-An up that uses machine learning to predict the outcome of MMA matches
+An application that uses machine learning to predict the outcome of MMA matches

+- The backend and Frontend will use the .Net stack
+- The machine learning experiments will use Python